About the Program

 - Foster critical thinking and develop research skills to address complex issues.

-- Develop ethical and inclusive leaders.
+- Develop ethical leaders in Agriculture and Life Sciences.

 Applicants should have completed or be near completion of a B.S. degree in agricultural and life sciences or a field closely associated with a graduate degree in the discipline.
 An overall grade point average (GPA) of 3.0 to 4.0 or greater and strong scientific writing and communication skills are required.